Hillsong United: History

-Band members are involved in Hillsong Church services and also play for the church.
-Many are volunteers who go unpaid for their time or contribution.
-As such, the line up changes on a regular basis due to the volunteers' needs and the needs of the church; that is to say, due to the naturally resultant "churn".
-Luke Munns, the drummer for the band from 1998 through 2006, played on seven live recordings before transitioning from the drums to front the rock and indie band LUKAS.
-Sampson stepped down as one of the main leaders of the band following his marriage in November 2006.
-He contributed two more songs with United—"Devotion", which he wrote and sang, and "Saviour King", which he wrote with Mia Fieldes—before officially stepping down.
-These songs were part of the 2007 release All of the Above.
-Current members of the Hillsong United band include Joel Houston, Jonathon Douglass (J.D.), Jadwin "Jad" Gillies, Matt Crocker, Taya Smith, Dylan Thomas (on rhythm guitar), Timon Klein (on lead guitar), Peter James & Benjamin Tennikoff (on keyboards), Adam Crosariol (on bass guitar), and Simon Kobler (on drums).

-The annual Hillsong United CD and DVD was recorded for many years during the Hillsong youth ministry's October conference Encounterfest, and then released in the first quarter of the following year.
-The 2007 album All of the Above was the first album to be fully studio recorded.
-The band has toured in a number of countries, leading worship in various places and has an international influence.
-The official UNITED logo was designed by Munns in 2002 for To the Ends of the Earth.
+Originally called United Live, Hillsong United was formed in 1998, originating from the youth ministry of Hillsong Church called Powerhouse Youth.
+The band released their first live album Everyday after Darlene Zschech—the worship pastor of the church—suggested for them to record their own CDs.
+Mentored by Zschech in their early years, the band was first led by Reuben Morgan.
+Joel Houston and Marty Sampson took over the leadership in 2002.
+The official UNITED logo was designed by drummer Luke Munns in 2002 for To the Ends of the Earth.

+After several live albums in the 2000s, Hillsong United released their first full studio album All of the Above in 2007.

+The band released their third studio album Zion in February 2013.
+The album debuted at No. 5 on the Billboard 200 and topped Billboards Top Christian Albums.
+The album features "Oceans (Where Feet May Fail)", which has been certified 4× Platinum in the U.S. and was awarded Top Christian Song at the 2016 Billboard Music Awards.

 In 2014, Hillsong United was nominated for and won five GMA Dove Awards, including Song of the Year for "Oceans (Where Feet May Fail)".
 The band also received its first ever American Music Awards nomination that year, for Favorite Artist – Contemporary Inspirational, but did not win.
 2015 saw the band nominated for a second consecutive year in the same category at the 43rd edition of the show.
 It was also nominated for the first time at that year's Billboard Music Awards in the Top Christian Artist and Top Christian Song categories; it won the former.
 The band was nominated again at the 2016 Billboard Music Awards, and garnered four nods across all three Christian categories, winning its second consecutive Top Christian Artist award, and its first for Top Christian Song with "Oceans (Where Feet May Fail)".
 The band won two Dove Awards, including Worship Album of the Year, for its fourth studio album Empires, at the 47th Gospel Music Awards held that October.
-In 2018, the band received four nominations at the 49th GMA Dove Awards including one for Artist of the Year—it won Recorded Worship Song of the Year for its single "So Will I (100 BillionX)".
+In 2018, the band received four nominations at the 49th GMA Dove Awards including one for Artist of the Year—it won Recorded Worship Song of the Year for its single "So Will I (100 Billion X)".
+(Note: Tap "Next" at the bottom of the page to view second page of winners and scroll to the last category listed for Worship Song of the Year (Category 20) winner.)